Sarnia: Media

 The city's main daily newspaper is the Sarnia Observer, owned by Postmedia, which purchased Sun Media in 2014 for $316 million.
-A weekly newspaper called the Sarnia Journal began distribution in March 2014.
-It is distributed to 30,000 households in Sarnia, Bright's Grove, Point Edward and Corunna.
 The community publications Sarnia This Week, Lambton County Smart Shopper and Business Trends are owned by Bowes Publishing.
-The monthly business oriented newspaper First Monday is owned by Huron Web Printing and Graphics.
+The monthly business-oriented newspaper First Monday is owned by Huron Web Printing and Graphics.
 Lambton Shield Publishing has been in operation since November 2010 and runs an on-line only news website, lambtonshield.com, delivering local news and services to the Sarnia-Lambton area.
 There are two magazines currently published in Sarnia, Business Trends and Report on Industry.
-Business Trends is distributed through City Hall and Report on Industry is sent to executives in surrounding businesses.
+Business Trends is distributed through City Hall, while "Report on Industry" is sent to executives in surrounding businesses.
 Report on Industry articles are available online.